 d) To facilitate the execution of its work programme, METG may set up Project Teams, if and when required, charge them with specific tasks and define target dates for their completion.
 After completion of the task(s), the Project Team(s) will be dissolved.
 In the case a Project Team or Group is needed for a significant duration (several years or more) such as the Data Management Group (DMG) and Project Team on Implementing of MET Services in the Eastern Part of the EUR Region including Central Asia (PT/EAST), Terms of Reference are provided under the METG Terms of Reference.

+Meeting arrangements and procedures

 In conducting its activities, METG should follow the following guidance given to the Group by the EASPG and PCG:

 Maintain close coordination with relevant EASPG contributory bodies to ensure harmonious development of the EUR air navigation system as a whole;